The Pros and Cons of Concierge Medicine for Patients

-We’d love to see American healthcare change so that you get personalized care for no added cost.
+There’s no way around this one – the cost of concierge medicine can be prohibitive.
+We would love to see American healthcare change so that you get personalized, convenient care at no added cost.
 Under the current system, though, concierge doctors offset costs by charging a membership fee.
-Not payable by your insurance or by your FSA or HSA, your membership is an out-of-pocket expense.

 To be clear, most concierge practices do accept insurance from many insurance carriers — not for membership but for treatment.
 That said, there are practices that accept fewer carriers than a traditional practice might, and many concierge offices aren’t working with Medicare or Tricare.

 PartnerMD accepts most major insurance carriers and Medicare.
 We do not accept Tricare or Medicaid.

 This point could go in the “pro” list, depending on your mentality, but a concierge membership makes the most sense for people who want to see their doctors.
 If you’re not going to make use of your membership perks, then you’re letting your investment go to waste.